HirotheChamp/FirstRate/README.md

 ## Project Status

 Login and registration with validations is complete.
-Currently starting Stream API implementation.

 <hr></hr>